 A confusion matrix is a special kind of matrix used for machine learning.
 It helps to measure the similarity between two sets of data.

 The rows represent instances of data and the columns represent classes.
-The diagonal elements correspond to the number of times each class is represented in the pairs of data.
+The diagonal elements represent the occurrences of each class within the data pairs.
 The goal is to find out how many pairs of classes are similar and to find which ones are most similar.

 How to construct a confusion matrix?

-A confusion matrix is used to calculate the percentage of cases where two or more classes are confused.
-In other words, it measures how often instances from one class are mistaken for instances from another class.
+A confusion matrix calculates the percentage of cases where confusion occurs between two or more classes.
+It essentially measures how often instances from one class are mistakenly identified as instances from another class.

-Before getting started, you first need to create a data set.
+Before you start, you first need to create a data set.
 The data set should have at least three classes: training, test, and validation.
 The training and test datasets should have about the same number of instances each.
 The validation dataset should have a few more instances than the training dataset so that it can act as a checksum for the accuracy of the model.

 Next, you need to define which attributes will be used in the confusion matrix.
 You can use any attributes that you want, but it’s easiest if all of your attributes are numeric.
-Your attribute values should be in ascending order, so the first value is assigned to row 1 and the second value is assigned to row 2, and so on…
+Arrange your attribute values in ascending order.
+Assign the first value to row 1, the second to row 2, and so forth.

 Now that you’ve defined your data set and attribute values, it’s time to start constructing your confusion matrix.
 To begin, create two matrices: one with training data represented in rows and one with test data represented in columns.
 Then put your attribute values in the cells corresponding to the column headers on these matrices (1st through Nth).